Embracing Spatial Computing: the Speculative Spatial Design Canvas

 An app for nature lovers to explore and interact with stunning landscapes via a morphing diorama indoors.

-Artboard A • Define the Elements
+Artboard A • Concept definition canvas

 This involves a systematic breakdown from the app idea pitch, emphasizing elucidating their features, cognitive load considerations, and the anticipated audio-video quality.